nickazg/TheConstruct/README.md

 # Overview
 Currently there is no complete platform avaliable in the blockchain space which allows developers and teams to register their dApps within a feature rich marketplace environment such as AppStore or PlayStore.
 Once we reach a critical point of deployed contracts and dApps on the blockchain it will become increasingly harder to identifiy quality and commitment.
 Having such a platform will allow projects to become more transparant and connected to their community, benefiting everyone.

 Introducing The Construct!
-Our aim is to create a platform where quaitly dApps will florish and gain the support they need, and allow developers and users to discover these projects painlessly.
+With a large emphisus on community and crowdfunding in mind, our aim is to create a platform where quaitly dApps will florish and gain the support they need, and allow developers and users to discover these projects painlessly.
 Not only that our goal to manage the power of crowdfunding to support early projects with great ideas, and also to ensure mature projects remain bug free and have community driven goals using the bounty reward concept.
 Even non-developers can propose a dApp idea or competition in the form of a crowdfund.

 ## Features: